adamse/docs/docs/tools-reference/custom-kernels-distros/install-freebsd-on-linode.md

 description: 'FreeBSD is a free and open source operating system based on the Berkeley Software Distribution from the late 1970''s.
 Today FreeBSD is used all over the world.'
 keywords: 'freebsd,bsd'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: Monday, March, 14, 2016
+modified: Monday, Februari, 6, 2017
 modified_by:
-  name: Rainbow
+  name: adamse
 published: 'Monday, March, 14, 2016'
 title: 'Install FreeBSD on Linode'
 external_resources: